FSharpBristol/FSharpBristolPresentations/slides/FSharpTurtleTutorial.md

 ### Implementing Process Command

-Below is the logic you will need to move the turtle based on it's current angle.
+Below is the logic you will need to move the turtle based on its current angle.

 ```fsharp
 let angleInRads = turtle.angle * (Math.PI/180.0)